 There are numerous fees and costs that you’ll have to pay when you complete on the purchase of a property, most notably stamp duty (though first-time buyers are exempt in some cases).
 Check out tools like this to learn more about upfront costs that may impact you.

 Fannie Mae recommends that buyers spend no more than 28 percent of their income on housing.
 Push past 30 percent and you risk becoming house-poor.

 Do they believe prices will continue falling or do they think your area has hit bottom or will rise soon?

 While buying a house is a great way to build wealth, maintaining your investment can be labour-intensive and expensive.
 When unexpected costs for new appliances, roof repairs and plumbing problems crop up, there’s no landlord to turn to, and these costs can quickly drain your bank account.

 If the numbers make sense for you, making these additional moves at the very beginning of the purchase process can save you time, money and aggravation.

-Tarnished credit or the inability to make a substantial down payment can put the breaks on your homeownership plans.
+A tarnished credit rating or the inability to make a substantial deposit can put the brakes on your homeownership plans.
 That’s why it pays to look at your creditworthiness early in the home buying process.
-Get your free annual credit report and examine it for errors and unresolved issues.
-If you find mistakes, contact the credit reporting bureau to make sure they are corrected.
-It’s also a good idea to get your credit score, which can either be free or a small fee.
+Get your free credit report and examine it for errors and unresolved issues.
+If you find mistakes, contact the credit reporting agency to make sure they are corrected.

-Getting preapproved for a mortgage helps you bargain from a position of strength when you are house hunting.
+Getting an agreement in principle (AIP) for a mortgage helps you bargain from a position of strength when you are house hunting.
 Your bank or online are good places to start your search.
-Use Bankrate’s mortgage rates tool to find lenders offering the best rates.
-Applying to multiple lenders in the same month helps increase your chances of getting a loan approved at the best rate possible without determent to your credit score too much.